Cool Clothes

 Summer clothing was made of lighter fabrics, in both weight and color.
 You don’t wear your flannel jammies and heavy coat during this time of year, and neither did early Phoenicians.
 Winter fabrics like heavy wool weaves, velvet, flannels, and tweeds went into storage, and out came “feather” and “tropical” weight fabrics like linen, muslin, organdie, and thinner wool weaves.
 Summer hats were made of straw and reeds, which allowed for more airflow, and the fabrics were also made of natural fibers (unlike our modern cotton/polyester blends), and so they allowed skin to breathe more.
 As you can see from these ads, even underwear and corsets were made of lighter materials to help cope with the heat.
 Hand fans and parasols also helped.
 (We have heard that when sweat permeated their cotton underclothes it helped keep Victorians cooler through evaporation, but haven’t experienced that ourselves.
 You couldn’t give us enough money to wear all those layers of clothing – including a corset – during the summer in Phoenix!)

 There was some adapting of the rules during the summer in Arizona when it came to clothing, if people could get away with it.
-In her book, Vanishing Arizona: Recollections of My Army Life (1908), Martha Summerhayes, an officer’s wife who traveled through the Arizona territory with him and his regiment in the 1870s, lamented her clothing restrictions in the southwestern heat.
+In her book, Vanished Arizona: Recollections of My Army Life (1908), Martha Summerhayes, an officer’s wife who traveled through the Arizona territory with him and his regiment in the 1870s, lamented her clothing restrictions in the southwestern heat.
 She said was envious of the Mexican women who, “always wore, when in their casa, a low-necked and short-sleeved camisa…a calico skirt (and) always white stockings and black slippers”.
 She regretted not adopting their cooler fashions, suffering instead in long sleeves and high necks, due to the, “prejudices of (her) conservative partner.”
 Ouch!

 Some were a little more lenient with those traditional rules, as was reported in the July 12, 1904 Arizona Republican, when a pastor encouraged his congregation to, “come to church dressed comfortably, even if (they had) to come hatless and coatless,” in the summer heat.
 Others reacted similarly to Lt.
 Summerhayes.
 The Arizona Republican newspaper reported in April 1920 that the priest at St. Mary’s in Phoenix refused entry to women in “scandalous, immodest dress.”
 He forbade dresses with “diaphanous sleeves” and “low-cut necks,” until the ladies of his congregation managed to talk him into changing the rules to at least allow for the sleeves.
 The article humorously went on to mention that the word on fashion from back east was calling for hemlines to rise to just below the knee, showing several inches of silk-clad legs in the process (heavens!), and they wondered what further rules the priest would have to invoke when that happened.